Table of contents

 Create a memorable brand experience

 Consumers talk about their brand experience for longer than you would imagine.
-If they’re able to resonate with a brand’s values or find uniqueness in it, they will remember it and also tell their friends and peers about it.
+If they’re able to resonate with a brand’s values or find uniqueness in it, they will remember it.
+It will also tell their friends and peers about it.
 Consistency and creativity aid in a great brand experience and create a memorable brand identity.

 While the brand name, logo, and colors are factors used to form an identity, there are several other factors that can come into play.
 Remember to do thorough research on your audience so you can develop the right form of language and communication with them.
 For example, check out this Lipton Green Tea ad that encourages users to make healthier choices while buying groceries.
 They make the ad relatable for the average user in a very simple way.
 Although Lipton is not a DTC brand, its marketing strategies can be used for DTC brands as well and can prove to be very rewarding.

 Consumers relate to other consumers.
 Much like how reviews play a huge part in the user’s buying decision, finding stories of consumers who have already purchased something from your brand adds relevancy and credibility to the whole buying experience.

 User-generated content (UGC) is one of the best DTC marketing strategies.
 By giving consumers personalized experiences with your brand, you encourage them to share this experience with others, not just online but through word-of-mouth.
 Word-of-mouth is a great way to gain popularity in the DTC world.

 Engage customers through e-mail marketing